 If Australia is home to surfers, then this is its living room.
 It’s found right off the Great Ocean Road, and is one of the most iconic surfing spots on the globe.
-Every March it plays host to the Rip Curl Surf and Music festival which is one of a kind.
-One thing to not though folks, drew to some epic currents the water runs at 14 degrees all year long so expect a chill when you jump in.
+Every March it plays host to the Rip Curl Surf and Music Festival which is one of a kind.
+One thing to note though folks, due to some epic currents the water runs at 14 degrees all year long so expect a chill when you jump in.

 2) Whitehaven, Queensland:

 If you’re searching for your Leonardo Di Caprio moment on Aussie shores, this is as close as you’re gonna get.
-It’s on Whitsunday island, and runs over 6km long, so it’s only accessible by boat.
-Also it’s officially the world’s most eco-friendly beach so bring those beer bottles back to the mainland and keep it that way.
-Ofcourse, no lists about Austrlian beaches would be complete without saying why the Great Barrier Reef, you do not want to miss this!
+It’s on Whitsunday island and runs over 6km long, so it’s only accessible by boat.
+Also, it’s officially the world’s most eco-friendly beach so bring those beer bottles back to the mainland and keep it that way.
+Of course, no lists about Australian beaches would be complete without saying why the Great Barrier Reef, you do not want to miss this!

 3) Byron Bay, New South Wales: